TACC/abaco-docs/source/getting-started/index.rst

       word_count = len(words)
       print('Number of words is: ' + str(word_count))

-In order to process a message sent to an actor actor, we use the ``raw_image`` attribute of the ``context`` dictionary.
+In order to process a message sent to an actor actor, we use the ``raw_message`` attribute of the ``context`` dictionary.
 We can access it by using the ``get_context`` method from the ``actors`` module in ``agavepy``.

 For this example, create a new local directory to hold your work.
 Then, create a new file in this directory called ``example.py``.
 Add the following to this file:

 .. code-block:: bash

   # example.py

-  from agavepy.actors import get_contex
+  from agavepy.actors import get_context

   def string_count(message):
       words = message.split(' ')